julian-vargo/Praat-Mass-Analyzer/README.md

 # Praat Mass Analyzer

 **Praat Mass Analyzer** is a Praat script that automates the extraction of several acoustic measurements.
 This tool is designed for researchers and linguists who need to process large amounts of audio data efficiently.
+This Praat script is file batchable and operable on Windows, Mac, or any other operating system capable of running Praat.

 ## How to cite

-Vargo, Julian (2024).
+Vargo, Julian (2025).
 Praat Mass Analyzer. [https://github.com/julian-vargo/Praat-Mass-Analyzer/] Department of Spanish & Portuguese.
 University of California, Berkeley.

 ## Features